-We calculated slopes of linear regressions between index scores and selected stressors within each class of modified channel where data from at least 20 sites were available (Figure 39).
-The stressors included several related to eutrophication (specifically, total nitrogen [TN; mg/L], total phosphorus [TP; mg/L], benthic chlorophyll-a [Chla; mg/m2], benthic ash-free dry mass [AFDM; g/m2], percent macroalgal cover on the streambed [PCT_MAP; %], dissolved oxygen [DO; mg/L], and temperature [Temp; °C]), as well as specific conductivity (SpCond; μ S/cm) and percent sands and fines on the streambed (PCT_SAFN; %).
+We calculated slopes of linear regressions between index scores and selected stressors within each class of modified channel where data from at least 20 sites were available (Figure 41).
+The stressors included several related to eutrophication (specifically, total nitrogen [TN; mg/L], total phosphorus [TP; mg/L], benthic chlorophyll-a [Chla; mg/m2], benthic ash-free dry mass [AFDM; g/m2], percent macroalgal cover on the streambed [PCT\MAP; %], dissolved oxygen [DO; mg/L], and temperature [Temp; °C]), as well as specific conductivity (SpCond; $\mu$ S/cm) and percent sands and fines on the streambed (PCT\SAFN; %).
 We were only able to analyze classifications based on bed and bank material because there was insufficient data (<20 sites) to analyze channels with ambiguous watersheds or constructed channels.
 Note that DO and Temp were analyzed as "snapshot" spot measurements taken during bioassessment sample collection, and thus may not reflect the most stressful (i.e., low DO or high Temp) conditions experienced at a reach.

 We concluded that there was evidence of index responsiveness in a class if slopes were significantly negative (or significantly positive in the case of dissolved oxygen) with p<0.1 for any of the evaluated stressors.
-We concluded that there was no evidence of responsiveness if slopes were not significantly different from zero ($p \ge 0.1$) and power was sufficient (≥ 0.8).
+We concluded that there was no evidence of responsiveness if slopes were not significantly different from zero ( $p\ge0.1$ ) and power was sufficient ( $\ge0.8$ ).
 If power was insufficient, there was insufficient data to draw a conclusion.

 There was no evidence of responsiveness for any index within hard-bottom channels.
 The CSCI was responsive to multiple stressors in all classes of soft-bottom channels.
-The ASCIs were responsive to multiple stressors in soft-bottom channels with 0 or 1 hardened side, but data were insufficient to draw conclusions about many stressors in soft-bottom channels with 2 hard sides (Figure 39, Table 16, Table 17).
+The ASCIs were responsive to multiple stressors in soft-bottom channels with 0 or 1 hardened side, but data were insufficient to draw conclusions about many stressors in soft-bottom channels with 2 hard sides (Figure 41, Table 16, Table 17).

-The overall weakness of the responses to stress within classes of modified channels is unsurprising and should not be interpreted to mean that the stressor has no impact on biointegrity within these streams.
+The overall weakness of the responses to stress within classes of modified channels is unsurprising and should not be interpreted to mean that the stressor has no impact on biointegrity within these streams, particularly given the relatively small number of sites with data to explore some of these relationships (particularly for soft-bottom channels).
+Co-occurring stressors can also complicate the interpretation of these relationships.
 The wedge-shaped relationships are evidence of a strong relationship: Index scores are low when the stress indicator levels are high, whereas scores are more variable (and sometimes high) when stress indicator levels are low.

-Figure 39.
+Figure 42.
 Analysis of responsiveness of biointegrity index scores to selected stressors in different classes of modified channels.
 Each dot represents an index score for a site (a single site may be represented by up to 3 dots).
 Lines represent slopes of linear regressions.
 [TN: total nitrogen in mg/L. TP: total phosphorus in mg/L. Chla: benthic chlorophyll-a in mg/m2.
 AFDM: benthic ash-free dry mass in g/m2.
-PCT_MAP: percent macroalgal cover on the streambed.
-DO: dissolved oxygen in mg/L. Temp: water temperature in °C. SpCond: specific conductivity in μ S/cm.
-PCT_SAFN: percent sands and fines on the streambed.
+PCT\MAP: percent macroalgal cover on the streambed.
+DO: dissolved oxygen in mg/L. Temp: water temperature in °C. SpCond: specific conductivity in $\mu$ S/cm.
+PCT\SAFN: percent sands and fines on the streambed.